isomerpages/mccy-iccs/pages/Media.md

 * <a
 href="https://www.arabnews.com/node/1513791/middle-east" target="_blank">King Abdullah of Jordan Slams “Hate-filled Outlaws of Islam”, Arab News</a>
 * <a
-href="" target="_blank"></a>  * [King Delivers Keynote Address at International Conference on Cohesive Societies in Singapore, Roya News](https://en.royanews.tv/news/17851/2019-06-20)
+href="https://en.royanews.tv/news/17851/2019-06-20" target="_blank">King Delivers Keynote Address at International Conference on Cohesive Societies in Singapore, Roya News</a>
 * <a
-href="" target="_blank"></a>  * [“The Palestinian-Israeli Conflict Has Fuelled Global Discord and Radicalism”— King, The Jordan Times](http://www.jordantimes.com/news/local/palestinian-israeli-conflict-has-fuelled-global-discord-and-radicalism%E2%80%94-king)
+href="http://www.jordantimes.com/news/local/palestinian-israeli-conflict-has-fuelled-global-discord-and-radicalism%E2%80%94-king" target="_blank">“The Palestinian-Israeli Conflict Has Fuelled Global Discord and Radicalism”— King, The Jordan Times</a>
 * <a
 href="" target="_blank"></a>  * [Jordan King: Palestinians Must Have Their State, Al-Bawaba](https://www.albawaba.com/news/jordan-king-palestinians-must-have-their-state-1292517)
 * <a